 - 6.201 Tree corridors or canopies, stonewalls and roadside planting should be extended and strengthened. - 6.202 The existing streetscape should be enriched, especially around historic buildings and heavily used pedestrian areas.
 Historically appropriate improvements should create some consistency while avoiding complete uniformity. - 6.203 Historic paving features shall be retained whenever possible and incorporated into the streetscape improvements. - 6.204 Subtle variations in paving patterns and materials shall be used to enrich sidewalks and plazas, such as by lighting patterns in streetlights, trees, furniture, street crossings and entryways. - 6.205 Planting shade trees and shrubs shall be encouraged where they would enhance the historic character or create more inviting spaces.
-Removal of healthy trees over three (3) inches in diameter, measured four (4) feet above the ground level, shall be discouraged, except where they threaten existing structures.
+Removal of healthy trees over six (6) inches in diameter, measured ten (10) feet above the ground level, shall be reviewed by the Historic District Commission.